 Rewards: The Capital One® Secured MasterCard® does not offer a specific rewards program, which is typical for secured card programs.
-Still, the company does offer cardholders a free credit tracker tool to help users track and build their credit.
+Still, the company does offer cardholders a free credit score tool to help users track and build their credit.

 Citi® Double Cash: Best for People with Good Credit History

 Details: If you already have excellent credit history from paying student loans or a mortgage or auto loan on time, the Citi® Double Cash is an excellent choice for your first credit card because it's one of the best cash back credit cards.
 This is the only card that earns you twice the cash back on every purchase with no category restrictions or caps on how much you can earn.
 There are also excellent current special offer rates, as well as other features, like no fee on your first late payment.

 Rewards: Citi® Double Cash gives you 1% back when you make a purchase and 1% back when you make payments – whether it’s in full or over time.
 And unlike many other credit card rewards programs, there aren’t restrictions on which categories you can earn points on or limits to how much cash back you can earn.

 A credit card is like a temporary loan; it’s a set amount of money you can either choose to borrow from or leave alone.
 If you use your credit card, you can avoid paying interest on the balance if you pay it off in full -- usually within a specific time period, usually 25-30 days.
 Some people use only credit cards instead of cash and choose to pay off the balance each month.
 This requires a lot of discipline, but it’s a great way to rack up rewards like cash back or airline miles for free.